latest nhpb_banner 1__compressed

 • The mortgage counselor will work closely with the homeowner to establish a course of action, which could include modified home loan terms.
 Or the process may result in a payment plan, or even a possible bankruptcy filing, as well as all other options with the goal of saving the home.

-The goal of this Allegheny Residential Mortgage Foreclosure Program is to try to get homeowners mortgage and foreclosure assistance before a sheriff's sale takes place.
+The goal of this Allegheny Residential Mortgage Foreclosure Program is to try to get homeowners relief before a sheriff's sale takes place.
 When that occurs there is little that can be done to save the home from the process.
 Dial 1.866.298.8020 to learn more or ask for help.
+Or continue with mortgage help in Pennsylvania.

 City of Pittsburgh